Estimated reading time: 3 minutes

 We are excited to share our first best practice submission from Mari Anna Wahr, from St. Mary Cathedral Church in Gaylord, Michigan!

 Mari’s best practice highlights the importance of good cash handling within a church.
-The motivation for this church to establish a controlled practices was to ensure good stewardship of church resources.
+The motivation for this church to establish a controlled practice was to ensure good stewardship of church resources.

-I love Mari’s diligence to push past “this is the way we’ve always done it here” with the goal of improving the way things are done and safeguarding church funds.
+I love Mari’s diligence in pushing past “this is the way we’ve always done it here” with the goal of improving the way things are done and safeguarding church funds.

 Best Practice – Offertory Collection and Cash Handling

 What is the name of your best practice?